kuniss/blockingMap4j/README.md

+:warning: **Important note to all watchers**: This is not the orginal repository but a forked one (not sure why it is not shown as such by GitHub).
+But originally it was forked from https://github.com/sarveswaran-m/blockingMap4j.
+Via this repository also official releases are provided.

 # Welcome to the blockingMap4j wiki!

 ### 1. What is it? <a name="what"></a>
 Blocking map acts as a key-based synchronizer between producers and consumers in concurrent environment.
 It is a Map that additionally supports operations that wait for a key to be available when retrieving an element.
 There can be multiple producers populating & multiple consumers consuming from the same blocking map.
 BlockingMap is **thread-safe & highly-concurrent**.